ricardomm7/leaflink/docs/sprintB/us001/01.requirements-engineering/Readme.md

 * **AC1:** All skill field must be filled in.
 * **AC2:** A skill name can’t have special characters or digits.
-* **AC2:** If a skill is created with the same name as an existing skill, the system should show an information window and reject the skill.
+* **AC2:** If a skill is created with the same designation as an existing skill, the system should show an information window and reject the skill.

 ### 1.4.
 Found out Dependencies